Open Questions on the Bernoulli Factory Problem

 Suppose $f:[0,1]\to [0,1]$ is continuous and belongs to a large class of functions (for example, the $k$-th derivative, $k\ge 0$, is continuous, Lipschitz continuous, concave, strictly increasing, or bounded variation, or $f$ is real analytic).

-- (Exact Bernoulli factory): Compute the Bernstein coefficients of a sequence of polynomials ($g_n$) of degree 2, 4, 8, …, $2^i$, … that converge to $f$ from below and satisfy: $(g_{2n}-g_{n})$ is a polynomial with non-negative Bernstein coefficients once it’s rewritten to a polynomial in Bernstein form of degree exactly $2n$.
-(See Note 3 in “**End Notes**”.)
-Assume $0\lt f(\lambda)\lt 1$ or $f$ is polynomially bounded.
+- (Exact Bernoulli factory): Compute the Bernstein coefficients of a sequence of polynomials ($g_n$) of degree 2, 4, 8, …, $2^i$, … that converge to $f$ from below and satisfy: $(g_{2n}-g_{n})$ is a polynomial with nonnegative Bernstein coefficients once it’s rewritten to a polynomial in Bernstein form of degree exactly $2n$.
+(See Note 3 in “End Notes”.)
+Assume $0\lt f(\lambda)\lt 1$ or a piecewise polynomial can come between $f$ or $1-f$ and the x-axis.

 - (Approximate Bernoulli factory): Given $\epsilon > 0$, compute the Bernstein coefficients of a polynomial or rational function (of some degree $n$) that is within $\epsilon$ of $f$.

-- (Series expansion of simple functions): Find a non-negative random variable $X$ and a series $f(\lambda)=\sum_{a\ge 0}\gamma_a(\lambda)$ such that $\gamma_a(\lambda)/\mathbb{P}(X=a)$ (letting 0/0 equal 0) is a polynomial or rational function with rational Bernstein coefficients lying in $[0, 1]$.
-(See note 1 in “**End Notes**”.)
+- (Series expansion of simple functions): Find a nonnegative random variable $X$ and a series $f(\lambda)=\sum_{a\ge 0}\gamma_a(\lambda)$ such that $\gamma_a(\lambda)/\mathbb{P}(X=a)$ (letting 0/0 equal 0) is a polynomial or rational function with rational Bernstein coefficients lying in $[0, 1]$.
+(See note 1 in “End Notes”.)

 The convergence rate must be $O(1/n^{r/2})$ if the class has only functions with Lipschitz-continuous $(r-1)$-th derivative.
 The method may not introduce transcendental or trigonometric functions (as with Chebyshev interpolants).